Skip to main content

 Target Frame Info

-ProtocolSelect the protocol: CAN or CAN-FD.
+ProtocolSelect protocol: CAN or CAN-FD.

-Std./Ext.Select the CAN ID type: Std. (standard ID) or Ext. (extended ID).
+Std./Ext.Select CAN ID type: Std. (standard ID) or Ext. (extended ID).

-IDEnter the CAN ID.
+IDEnter CAN ID.

-Limitations for periodic transmission settings
+Restrictions for periodic transmission

-• Maximum number of CAN IDs with periodic transmission: Up to 10 CAN IDs per channel and 64 CAN IDs in total across both channels.
+For periodic messages (Mode: Periodic), up to 10 CAN IDs per channel and up to 64 CAN IDs total across all channels.

 Data Setting Dialog

-Hex Tab
+Hex tab

 Data Setting Hex

-Binary Tab
+Binary tab

 Data Setting Binary

-IDDisplays the CAN ID.
+IDDisplays CAN ID.

-DLCSelect the data length.
+DLCSelects data length.

 Security Setting